DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 When you hover over the generated expression you see the name of the expected parameter which is `Listrows_Filterrows` (Corresponds to `<name of action>_<name of field>`).

 In the next step we will add a new row that represents our import header.
 We will use the `Add a new row` action within dataverse.
 Click `New Step` and enter `dataverse` in the search field.
-Pick the action `List rows`.
+Pick the action `Add a new row`.
 The screenshot below shows the action.
 Select `IMP_CO2_CONS_RAW_HDR` as table name.
 As a result the table specific columns will be shown as illustrated in the screenshot below.
 Mandatory fields are marked with an asteriks.
 The generated UI is not correct reagrding `CST_IMP_CODE`.
 Yes as logical primary key it is mandatory.
 However due to the auto generated definition no value is required.
 We will provide a special dummy to satisfy the constraints:
 <br><img src="./images/flow_new_add_row.png" /><br>

 As a first value we will set the value for CST_IMP_USERNAMES.
 Power Platform expects an expression `<EntitySetName>(<GUID of record>)>`.
 The entity set name in our case is `hackpp_sceapp_imp_users` and `<GUID of record>` is the result of the previous action.
 Enter `hackpp_sceapp_imp_users()` and position the mouse cursor into the parentheses.
 Power Platform will assist you in completing the dynamic expression needed here.
-Pick `IMP_USR` from the displayed options in the tab `Dynamic content` as shown in the screenshot.
+Pick `IMP_USER` from the displayed options in the tab `Dynamic content` as shown in the screenshot.
 <br><img src="./images/flow_new_set_imp_user.png" /><br>

 When you selected the value you will notice a change, Dataverse embeds the new `Add new row` task in a loop since the previous command might return multiple rows.
 The screenshot below shows this new situation: